-Average water temperatures range from 24-29C/75-84F, so don't waste packing space with think wetsuits when a skin or 2-3mm summer suit will do.
+Average water temperatures range from 24-29C/75-84F, so don't waste packing space with think wetsuits when a rashguard or a 2-3mm summer suit will do.

-Out of the water you won't need lots of layer either on liveabord boats in Milne Bay, as coastal temperatures are typically as warm as the water.
+Out of the water, you won't need lots of layers either on liveaboard boats in Milne Bay, as coastal temperatures are typically as warm as the water.

 For muck diving, even more than on the reefs, it's best to stay shallow and move at a snail's pace to spot the best the murky sand has to offer.